tadayoni1/HA-webapp/README.md

 ### Prerequisites
+You need an aws account, aws key id and access key and you need to run `aws configure` prior to running cloudformation scripts.

 User data on the scaling group downloads a zip file from an s3 bucket and unzips it to `/var/www/html`.
 Thus you need
 - A s3 bucket that gives permission to the IAM role for AutoScaling group which is defined in `network-parameters.json` as `EC2InstanceRole'.